Cloud-Kumpel/CloudKumpel/_posts/2022-06-26-Power-BI-my-German-District-football-League-suggestion.md

 - "Bezirksliga" (engl: district league)
 - "Kreisliga (A, B., C, and D)" (engl: county/city league A-D)

 Some associations even have more leagues, because they have many more clubs and need another league somewhere between "Oberliga" and "Bezirksliga".
-If you want to learn more, please check out this wikipedia post [Football in Germany](https://en.wikipedia.org/wiki/Football_in_Germany).
+If you want to learn more, please check out this wikipedia post [German football league system](https://en.wikipedia.org/wiki/German_football_league_system).

 As you can see, there are a lot of clubs, a lot of leagues and a lot of work, if you try to find a good way how to split each league properly, especially within the lower leagues.
 At the end of this season 2021/2022 when all clubs for next years district league at "Fußballverband Niederrhein or FVN" (engl: "Football association Lowerrhine") were named and qualified, [FuPa.net](https://www.fupa.net/region/niederrhein) posted a news article asking [how to split the district league](https://www.fupa.net/news/ruwa-dellwig-alle-bezirksliga-teilnehmer-stehen-fest-wie-wir-2870949) (Article is in German).
 In total there are 112 clubs all around the the region: